 - 1. Start with a positive comment about activity positive statements and upfront excitement - 2.
 Ask questions what are we supposed to do?
-How to do it, different variations, etc. - a.
-When we ask questions most kids respond with negative rules use the opportunity to rephrase things into positive expectations - 3.
-What should we try and remember or what are the rules?
-You may have to work to rephrase your questions into the positive - 4.
-Rephrase, support, and clarify their answers then gently ask why or how come? - a.
-Asking why or how come gets kids thinking about the consequences and creates ownership & responsibility as well as helps them understand and get more involved. - b.
-They have power to make their own choices - c.
-We tap into their existing common-sense knowledge and understanding
+How to do it, different variations, etc. - 3.
+Rephrase, support, and clarify their answers then gently ask why or how come? - Asking why or how come gets kids thinking about the consequences and creates ownership and responsibility as well as helps them understand and get more involved. - They have power to make their own choices - We tap into their existing common-sense knowledge and understanding